Thermodynamics of Kerr black hole: Tsallis-Cirto composition law and entropy quantization

 The black hole entropy $S_{\rm BH}(M)=4\pi GM^2$ is non-extensive with the special type of composition.
-In the process of the splitting of the black hole with mass $M$ into two smaller black holes with masses $M_1$ and $M_2$, with $M_1+M_2=M$, the entropy obeys the following rule:
+One example is the process of the splitting of the black hole with mass $M$ into two smaller black holes with masses $M_1$ and $M_2$.
+For $M_1+M_2=M$, the entropy obeys the following composition rule:

 This composition suggests the application of the non-extensive Tsallis-Cirto $\delta=2$ entropy:\cite{TsallisCirto2013,Tsallis2020}